 Notes to Editors

-Jay Chandler was represented pro bono by Tim Owen QC, Joanna Buckley and Jessica Jones of Matrix Chambers.
+The Death Penalty Project represented Jay Chandler in his proceedings before the Judicial Committee of the Privy Counsel.
+UK counsel, Tim Owen QC, Joanna Buckley and Jessica Jones of Matrix Chambers were instructed pro bono.
 Forensic psychiatrist Professor Nigel Eastman also provided pro bono assistance in this case.

 As reported in Private Eye Issue No.1466 (23 March- 5 April 2018) Privy Council judges ...
 Read more